noahzmr/scooter-app/readme.md

 ## Introduction

 ### App
-We have developed a web application for the company ScooTec GmbH.
+We have developed a web application for the immagine company "ScooTec GmbH".
 This is intended for the end user UI
 Every user can register on the web page as well.
 After registration the customer will receive an email and 20.00 starting credit will be added to his account.